Our physicians provide foot and ankle care in the Tri-County area including: Berkley, Southfield, Royal Oak, Oak Park, and Ferndale.

 Drs.
-Hoffman, Kissel, Schey, Ungar, and Weitzman provide quality, comprehensive foot and ankle care to patients in Berkley and the currounding communities.
-Their combined over100 years of experience in podiatry is coupled with genuine concern for patients.
-All of our staff is dedicated to promptly attend to your comfort and care.
+Adas, Hoffman, B. Kissel, C. Kissel, Popofski, Ungar, and Weitzman provide quality, comprehensive foot and ankle care to patients in Berkley and the surrounding communities.
+Combined, they have over 100 years of experience in podiatry and a genuine concern for patients.
+In adddition, the NorthPointe Foot & Ankle staff is dedicated to promptly attending to your comfort and care.

 This web site provides you with an overview of our practice and the field of podiatry.
 As you navigate the site, you'll find information about our practice philosophy, physicians, office location, insurance policies, and appointment scheduling procedures.
 Please browse the site at your convenience and contact us with any questions.
 You can also schedule an appointment by clicking here.